eclipse-openj9/openj9-docs/docs/tool_migration.md

 <i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** For information about HotSpot equivalences and differences for items other than tools, see [New to OpenJ9?](openj9_newuser.md)

+#### Java command tool (`jcmd`)

+Runs diagnostic commands on a specified VM or VMs.
+The main differences from the HotSpot jcmd tool are as follows:

+- There is no `-f` option to read commands from a file.
+- There is no option to select VMs by main class instead of `VMID`.
+- Specifying `0` as a `VMID` to target all VMs is not supported.
+- There is no `Perfcounter.print` option for displaying performance counters for the target VM.

 #### Java memory map tool (`jmap`)

 Displays information about classes on the heap, including the number of objects and their aggregate size.
 The main differences from the HotSpot `jmap` tool are as follows: